 Here are some things that have really helped me:

 Join the Society of Children’s Book Writers and Illustrators (SCBWI).
 They offer helpful online resources and fantastic conferences and workshops.
 My first SCBWI retreat changed my life and put me on the path to publication.

 ? and !
 Be curious, and be fiercely enthusiastic.
 Ask questions.
-Not just Who?
+Not just: Who?
 What?
 Where?
 When?
-Why? and How?, but What if?, Why not?, Would you care to dance?, and Got any chocolate?
+Why? and How?
+But also: What if?
+Why not?
+Would you care to dance? and Got any chocolate?
 Follow your story and blaze your path.